James Jackson Kills Black Man With Sword: ‘Practice’ To Kill More Black Men

 Surveillance footage taken from a camera near the scene of the stabbing shows Jackson fleeing the scene shortly after the alleged attack.
 Authorities revealed also that Jackson went into the bathroom of a nearby restaurant and washed off the blood from the killing.

-But after seeing himself on the news, James Jackson surrendered to voluntarily authorities just after midnight Wednesday, walking into the Times Square police substation and telling officers, “I’m the person that you’re looking for.”
+But after seeing himself on the news, James Jackson surrendered voluntarily to authorities just after midnight Wednesday, walking into the Times Square police substation and telling officers, “I’m the person that you’re looking for.”

-Jackson has been charged with second degree murder as a hate crime and also faces several weapons charges.
+Jackson has been charged with second-degree murder as a hate crime and also faces several weapons charges.

-NYPD Assistant Chief Bill Aubry said Wednesday of the killing.
 “The attack was clearly racially motivated.
 It’s well over 10 years he has been harboring these feelings of hate towards male blacks.”

 Jackson had taken a bus from Baltimore to New York City, armed with a sword and two knives.
 CBS New York noted that police, during a press conference, displayed a 26-inch sword that was alleged to have been used in the fatal stabbing.
 Authorities say Jackson told them where they could find the alleged murder weapon.